I have completed my BE project topic based on – How we can set ‘An Automatic Solar tracking system?’ For which I have used Micro-controller.

 A Zener diode is an example of a fixed regulator.

-The P-N junction diode is the component used to control the flow of the current in any one direction.
+Diode (P-N junction diode) is the component used to control the flow of the current in any one direction.
 In forwarding bias, the current flows from the P to N junction.
 It has high current capability and reliability.

-The Zener diode is used in reverse bias function i.e. N to P junction.
-Diode
+The zener diode is used in reverse bias function i.e. N to P junction.

 Identification of diode terminal (cathode and anode) by the silver/black line.